Known for her wicked and quick sense of humour, two-time TV Week Gold Logie winner and Australian

-Employed as Melbourne’s first go-go dancer at age 17, Denise’s popularity led to the Australian Government inviting her to perform for the troops in Vietnam for three weeks in 1967.
-In 1969, she went to the Far East to entertain American troops.
+Originally from Victoria, Denise was employed as Melbourne’s ﬁrst television go-go dancer at the age ofjust 17.
+Her popularity led to the Australian Government inviting her to perform for the troops in Vietnam in 1967.
+Denise is still actively involved with the Vietnam Veterans Association.

-In 1974, Denis Drysdale became Ernie Sigley’s barrel girl on The Ernie Sigley Show, earning the nick-name Ding Dong.
+In 1974 Denise became Ernie Sigley’s barrel girl on The Ernie Sigley Show, where she was affectionately named Ding Dong.

-In 1975 Denise won the TV Week Gold Logie for the Most Popular Female Personality on Australian TV.
-She won her second Gold Logie the following year.
-In the same period, she also won consecutive Silver Logies.
+In 1975 and 1976 Denise won the TV Week Gold Logie Award for the Most Popular Female Personality on Australian television.
+She also won the TV Week Silver Logie Award for Most Popular Female Personality in both of those years.